cityssm/sunrise-cms/README.md

 ### ✔️ Cemetery Maps are NOT Required

 Many cemetery applications rely on maps to drill down into burial sites.
-In Sunrise CMS, maps are completely optional, greatly reducing the effort needed to get started.
+In Sunrise CMS, maps are completely optional, greatly reducing the effort needed to get started, and reducing the maintenance work when new blocks of burial sites are introduced.

 ### ✔️ The System Requirements are Very Low